sunmils/wrapper-plugin-docs/newParagraph.markdown

 In fact that a new text must be wrapped anyway, you have to generate a new object for text changes.

-Study the sample-code and the parameter- and function-List for usage.
+Study the sample-code and the parameter-list for usage.

 ## Syntax